Dissident Irish republican campaign: 2000–2009

 In November 2001, the Royal Ulster Constabulary (RUC) became the Police Service of Northern Ireland (PSNI).
 The reform of the RUC had been a main demand of Irish republicans and nationalists.
 However, Sinn Féin—the main republican party—refused to support the PSNI until the reforms were fully implemented.
 Dissident republicans made clear that they would never support a "British paramilitary police force" in any part of Ireland.

 In August 2002, a booby-trap bomb exploded at a British Army base in Derry.
 It killed a civilian contractor—a former British soldier—who was working at the base.

 On 17 August 2003, the RIRA killed Danny McGurk, a civilian, in West Belfast.
 The group later issued a statement offering an apology and saying that the killing was "criminally wrong and detracted from the goal of Irish liberation".

 Over the following few years, dissident republican activity gradually waned.
 This was mainly due to internal tensions and police actions.
 There were splits within the paramilitary groups, especially within the Continuity IRA.
 In 2006, a group calling itself Óglaigh na hÉireann or ONH emerged; over the following years it would become the most active republican paramilitary after the RIRA.

 In 2005, the mainstream IRA—having been on ceasefire since 1997—formally ended its campaign and decommissioned its weapons.
 In 2007, following the St Andrews Agreement, Sinn Féin finally voted to support the PSNI.
 Some of Sinn Féin's support base opposed these moves.
 They believed Sinn Féin had "sold out" and was moving closer to accepting the "British occupation".
 This led to more republicans lending their support to dissident groups.
 Following the IRA's declaration, the British Army greatly reduced its presence in Northern Ireland and left the PSNI in charge of security.

-2009 onward

 In March 2009 came the first security force fatalities since the end of the Troubles.
 The Real IRA shot dead two off-duty British soldiers as they collected a delivery outside Massereene Barracks in Antrim.
 Two other soldiers and two civilian deliverymen were also wounded by gunfire.
 Two days later, the Continuity IRA shot dead a PSNI officer responding to a call in Craigavon.
 This began the most intensive period of dissident activity since the campaign started.
 The number of attacks rose year-on-year, with 118 attacks in 2009, 239 the following year and a higher number the year after that.

 On 12 April 2009, the RIRA claimed responsibility for shooting dead MI5 informant Denis Donaldson on 4 April 2006, at his cottage near Glenties, County Donegal, Republic of Ireland.